Flevy Management Insights Case Study

 For next steps, it is recommended to focus on continuous improvement and adaptation of the Business Impact Analysis process to emerging threats and technological advancements.
 This includes investing in AI and machine learning for predictive risk analysis, expanding the data analytics capabilities to cover a broader range of risk factors, and reinforcing change management efforts to ensure that the organizational culture fully embraces these advancements.
 Additionally, conducting regular reviews of the BIA framework in alignment with strategic objectives will ensure that the firm remains agile and responsive to both opportunities and threats in the dynamic defense landscape.

-Source: Business Impact Analysis for a Defense Contractor, Flevy Management Insights, 2024
+Source: Agritech Firm's Business Impact Analysis in Sustainable Farming Sector, Flevy Management Insights, Joseph Robinson, 2025

 Flevy is the world's largest knowledge base of best practices.